1. We somewhat get to experience all four seasons.

 3. We’re pretty much the most recognizable state on the U.S. map.

-Yeah there’s Florida and Texas is pretty big, but do those states look like a mitten surrounded by lakes?
-No, so point goes to Michigan.
+Yeah, there’s Florida, and Texas is pretty big, but do those states look like a mitten surrounded by lakes?
+Nope.

-“Where are you going Up North?” *points to pinky finger* “Right around here.”
+“Oh, where are you going to this weekend?” points to pinky finger “Right around here.”

 It’s the most convenient thing ever.

 5. Standing on top of a sand dune is one of the most beautiful landscapes you could ever see.

 7. And, hey, if you’re not feeling Lake Michigan then no worries; you have three other Great Lakes to choose from.

 Not counting Lake Ontario, of course, as it doesn’t exactly touch Michigan (and it would be a trip to make).